ericj303/serverless-crud-api-auth0/Auth0-Serverless-CRUD-API-with-Java-and-AWS-Blog.md

 ```
 All flavor changes to an order are done by finding the relevant order by id, and updating the flavor field.

-Finally create the last Lambda file, DeleteOrder.java, and insert the following code:
+Finally create the last Lambda file, DeleteOrder.java, and add the following code:
 ```
 package com.serverless;